MementoMori2318/midterm-argarin/README.md

 nmap -sS -A target_ip
 ```

-# Comprehensive Guide to Vulnerability Analysis with Kali Linux

 ## Introduction
 Vulnerability analysis is a crucial aspect of cybersecurity, involving the identification, assessment, and mitigation of vulnerabilities within systems and networks.
 Kali Linux, a widely used distribution for penetration testing and ethical hacking, offers a variety of tools and techniques specifically tailored for vulnerability assessment.